Leaky Gut Syndrome: What Science Says About Intestinal Permeability

 • Immune dysregulation

-Because these symptoms are non-specific, scientific literature consistently emphasizes contextual interpretation rather than self-diagnosis.
+Because these symptoms are non-specific, the scientific literature consistently emphasizes contextual interpretation rather than self-diagnosis.
+Persistent or worsening symptoms deserve a proper clinical assessment rather than being attributed to leaky gut on their own.

 How the Gut Barrier Is Maintained